Expressions compute values and make those values available for

 Although a global variable such as pi

-imported from the math library is intended to be constant, Python doesn’t prevent you from changing it.
+math library is intended to be constant, Python doesn’t prevent you from

 (I checked on the Internet about this story that the Great State of Kansas attempted to change the value of π to 3.
 Turns out it’s not true.
 Yay, Kansas!)